keymetrics/doc-pm2/en/enterprise/guides/transaction-tracing.md

 The transaction tracing is disabled by default.
 On big infrastructure, you should only use the transaction tracing for a few days to collect informations and then disable it because there is no sampling and all requests are treated.

-You'll have to wait 10min to let PM2 Plus collects enough data.
+You'll have to wait 10min to let PM2 Enterprise collects enough data.

 ### @pm2/io